 - I will assume you are familiar with Arduino, the Arduino IDE, and have it installed already.
 If not, follow the links.

-From the Arduino IDE, go to 'Files / Example / ISE Probe Interface' and select 'Shell'.
+From the Arduino IDE, go to 'Files / Example / Isolated ISE Probe Interface' and select 'Shell'.
 This is a convenient to use shell-like interface for using and configuring uFire devices.
-It works best on a simple ATMega device like an Uno, Mini, or Nano.
-It currently crashes on an ESP32.
 Upload the sketch to your device, make sure one of the uFire devices is connected and run the following command.

 The ESP32 we are using has WiFi and BLE interfaces, so that just needs a power supply.
 You'll probably want a USB cable supplying power, but a battery is another option.
 Many ESP32s can be bought with battery charging circuitry already on the board.